scottfreeland/Mission_to_Mars/README.md

 ![Mobile View of Web Application](Resources/mobile_display.png)

-Finally, I have included images taken in outer space, from NASA among various other.
+Finally, I have included images taken in outer space from NASA, among various other websites.

 ![Hemispheres of Mars](Resources/hemispheres.png)